 - From there select Reset and Clean up followed by Clean up computer

 - Click Find and let Chrome go through the motions

 You’ll be shown any unwanted software at this point.
 From here, select remove on each one you’d like to be removed fully.
 Chrome may ask you to reboot your device once these steps have been completed.

 Use a Poper Blocker

-You’ll be notified of a pop up and given the option to allow or deny the box from opening.
-It’s less intrusive than the constant opening of pop ups but also gives you the power to perform tasks on the website should you wish to do so.
-There are other settings available in these types of blockers that go beyond what Google’s inbuilt blocker can do.
+You’ll be notified of a pop-up and given the option to allow or deny the box from opening.
+It’s less intrusive than the constant opening of pop-ups but also gives you the power to perform tasks on the website should you wish to do so.
+There are other settings available in these types of blockers that go beyond what Google’s built-in blocker can do.
 If you’ve experienced Malware or are simply fed up with having your web experiences interrupted, this is an option that is worth your consideration.

-Find a Chrome pop up blocker extension and simply add to Chrome.
+Find a Chrome pop-up blocker extension and simply add it to Chrome.
 You’ll be shown the permissions that are required for the extension to perform its function before selecting either ‘add’ or ‘cancel.’
 Once added, create an account, and choose the perfect plan that suits your needs.